-Montgomery County is Maryland's most populous jurisdiction and one of its most affluent, has a stable and significant office market, and is a major economic engine for the state.
+Montgomery County is Ma land's most populous jurisdiction and one of its most affluent, has a stable and significant office market, and is a major economic engine for the state.
 It is home to an array of ground breaking innovations such as mapping the human genome, developing life-saving therapies, building premier cybersecurity defenses, and driving world-class IT advancements.
-Federal facilities in the county include the National Institutes of Health, the National Institute of Standards and Technology, and the Food and Drug
+Federal facilities in the county include the National Institutes of Health, the National Institute of Standards and

-Administration.
+Technology, and the Food and Drug Administration.
 The county is also home to educational and research organizations such as the Johns Hopkins University's Montgomery County Campus, the Howard Hughes Medical Institute, the Henry M. Jackson Foundation, and the Universities at Shady Grove.

-Montgomery County's private sector industries generate \$75.1 billion in economic output in areas including information technology, telecommunications, biotechnology, software development, aerospace engineering, professional services and government/federal contractors.
-Leading private employers include Adventist, Choice Hotels, Emergent BioSolutions, GEICO, Giant Food, HMSHost, Kaiser Permanente, Lockheed Martin, Marriott Intl., AstraZeneca, Supernus, Verizon, and WeddingWire.
+Montgomery County's private sector industries generate \$76.7 billion in economic output in areas including information technology, telecommunications, biotechnology, software development, aerospace engineering, professional services and government/federal contractors.
+Leading private employers